Corrected Bayesian information criterion for stochastic block models: Asymptotics of the log-likelihood ratio

-For consistency, when merging two blocks $(a,b)$ with $b>a$, the new merged block will be relabeled as $a$ and all blocks $c$ with $c>b$ will be relabeled as $c-1$.
-Using this scheme, we also obtain the merged node labels $U_{a,b}(z)$ and the merged proportions $U_{a,b}(\theta^*,p)$.
+For consistency, when merging two blocks $(a,b)$ with $b>a$, the new merged block will be relabeled as $a$ and all the blocks $c$ with $c>b$ will be relabeled as $c-1$.
+Using this scheme, we also obtain the merged node labels $U_{a,b}(z^*)$.
+For $z'=U_{k-1,k}(z^*)$, define